Our Comprehensive Eye Exam and Refraction

 - Your eyeglasses or contact lenses, if you wear them

-Eye Exam Questions and Answers
+Eye Exam Questions & Answers

-A: In general, it is a good idea to get an eye examination once every year.
+In general, it is a good idea to get an eye examination once every year.
 Those with a higher risk of eye issues, such as individuals with diabetes, previous eye trauma, or a family history of glaucoma should have more frequent eye examinations.

-A: Healthy children with no obvious eye or vision problems should have a general eye examination as part of their annual physical exam with their pediatrician, within the first year of their life.
+Healthy children with no obvious eye or vision problems should have a general eye examination as part of their annual physical exam with their pediatrician, within the first year of their life.
 After that time, Dr. Scott Shettle accepts and recommends an eye examination at the age of five.

-A: A comprehensive eye examination from Shettle Family Eye Care & Eye Wear will take approximately forty five minutes to an hour.
+A comprehensive eye examination from Shettle Family Eye Care & Eye Wear will take approximately forty five minutes to an hour.

-A: While most of our patients feel comfortable driving after they’ve had their eyes dilated with drops, you may want to have someone with you in case you are unsure or uneasy driving while your eyes remain dilated.
+While most of our patients feel comfortable driving after they’ve had their eyes dilated with drops, you may want to have someone with you in case you are unsure or uneasy driving while your eyes remain dilated.